-The minimum passing grade required for a nursing (NUR) course is a C+ (75 percent).
-Any grade below a C+ (75 percent) is a failing grade.
-In order to pass a nursing course that consists of both didactic and clinical/laboratory portions, students must receive at least a C+ (75 percent) for the didactic portion of the course and a P for the clinical/laboratory portion.
+Effective with the start of the Fall 2022 semester, the minimum passing grade required for a nursing (NUR) course is a B (80 percent).
+Any grade below a B (80 percent) is a failing grade.
+In order to pass a nursing course that consists of both didactic and clinical/ laboratory portions, students must receive at least a B (80 percent) for the didactic portion of the course and a P for the clinical/laboratory portion.
 A failure in either the didactic or clinical/laboratory portion of a nursing course will result in a failing grade for the entire course.
-Therefore, only a nursing (NUR) course in which students receive at least a C+ (75 percent) will satisfy the course requirements for the Practical Nurse program.
+Therefore, only a nursing (NUR) course in which students receive at least a B (80 percent) will satisfy the course requirements for the Practical Nurse program.
 In addition, the minimum passing grade required for all SCI and SOC courses is a C+ (75 percent).